What are the best camping games and outdoor toys? And should we have folding bikes, kayaks, stand-up paddleboards?

 The Kalkhoff German-made electric bikes make you laugh with joy and at the weirdness of suddenly becoming superhuman.
 Start pedalling and you’re transformed into a powerful cyclist who could go on forever.
 I even beat a bus up a VERY steep hill.

 They’re strong, perfectly made, electronically and mechanically sophisticated (there’s even an on-board efficiency computer) and utterly comfortable.
-We tested the Sahel Compact Impulse 8 and the Agattu.
-They cost from £2,000.
 Like all but the most expensive electric bikes, they’re heavy.
 And they don’t fold!

 Something to play with on the water?